 A large segment of the truck driving population is composed of drivers who work locally and are home most nights.
-In this article, commercial trucking expert Jeff Boesger explores the unique challenges that LTL delivery drivers regularly face.
+In this article, our trucking experts explore the unique challenges that LTL delivery drivers regularly face.

 LTL truck companies often employ drivers with diverse experiences and abilities, including over-the-road drivers, regional drivers, shuttle drivers, and local drivers.
 LTL, (Less than Truckload) drivers make multiple small deliveries and freight pickups within a local area.
 Because of the multi-stop nature of their deliveries, these drivers (especially if untrained or inexperienced) are at risk for vehicle accidents: injuries from unloading/loading and moving product from truck to truck; slips, trips, or falls in the ordinary course of work; and being struck by equipment while working in various shipping and receiving locations.

 Less Than Truckload (LTL) Trucking Investigations - Expert Article

 One of the first challenges an LTL driver faces is the pick-up/delivery location.
 These vary widely and can be challenging for the driver to get into and out of safely.
 From manufacturing and warehousing facilities to residential locations and everything in between, the driver has to figure out how and where to go.
 A careless dispatcher may route a 13 foot tall truck on a road with an 11 foot bridge, or send an 80k lb truck on a road with a 30k lb bridge limit.
 Looking for streets, addresses, GPS, and other information is distracting and takes the driver’s attention away from the task of driving.
 This can lead to missing important information such as stop signs, traffic lights, and stopped traffic, leading to accidents.